 Determine a minimum amount that you want to always have in your checking account.
 This should be an amount that you are comfortable living with on a day-to-day basis.

 Then, the day before payday, look at how much you have in your account.
 Take all or part of the amount which is over your floor and deposit it into your travel account.

 Tip #7: Use Your Extra Check

 If you get paid biweekly, two months out of the year you will receive three checks instead of two.
 In this case, plan your bills and expenses for two checks per month.
-Then, when you get these “extra checks,” you will be free to use most of this money for your vacation.
+Then, when you get these two “extra checks” per year, you can save most of this money for vacation.

 Tip #8: Finders Keepers